Fatbirder's Top 1000 Birding Websites

 Glossy Ibis

-There was a good variety of dragonflies on the reserve, but I had no luck finding the Southern Migrant Hawker, so I started to walk back to the car.
+Although the reserve held a good variety of dragonflies, I had no luck locating the Southern Migrant Hawker and began making my way back to the car.

 Emperor Dragonfly